Science | Technology | Engineering | Mathematics

 You may have heard of the importance of "STEM education" and "STEM jobs."
 It seems like everyone is talking about it, but what exactly does the acronym STEM stand for?

 STEM is an acronym for the fields of science, technology, engineering and math.
 Discussion of STEM-related programs has become a presidential priority because too few college students are pursuing degrees in these fields.
-The U.S. Department of Labor expects that there will be 1.2 million job openings in STEM related fields by 2018, but there won't be enough qualified graduates to fill them.

 What separates STEM from the traditional science and math education is the blended learning environment and showing students how the scientific method can be applied to everyday life.
 It teaches students computational thinking and focuses on the real world applications of problem solving.
 As mentioned before, STEM education begins while students are very young.